CloudCannon/rosey/docs/content/docs/_index.md

 ## Tagging your first layout

-For this guide we're going to look at an example where we want to translate the page title on the homepage of an Eleventy site — the concepts apply to any static site generator, so adjust the files you're editing to match your workflow.
+For this guide we'll work through a single example: translating the page title on the homepage of an Eleventy site.
+The concepts apply to any static site generator, so adjust the files you're editing to match your workflow.

 Our simple site has a single index page, which is configured to use a `home` layout.
 In our home layout, we'll tag each instance of our title with a `data-rosey` attribute.